yihenewaddis/yihenewaddis/README.md

 ### Hi there 👋
-I am Yihenew from Ethiopia, and I specialize in content creation related to development.
-I have a strong passion for learning programming languages such as JavaScript, Python, and Dart, as well as utilizing frameworks like React, React Native, Flutter, and Django.
+I'm Yihenew from Ethiopia, skilled in JavaScript, Python, Dart, and frameworks like React, React Native, Flutter, and Django.
+Constantly learning and staying updated in the field of development.